Pine Tree Cross

 Pine trees are grown for timber, wood pulp and also for use as Christmas Trees.
-But long before Christmas, by a curious quirk of nature, tiny crosses sprout from pine trees just a couple of weeks before Easter.
+But long before Christmas, by a curious quirk of nature, tiny crosses sprout from pine trees (in the northern hemisphere) just a couple of weeks before Easter.

 Well, they know because trees are remarkably clever.
 For example, they know that the taller they grow, the more sunlight they will get.
 At the same time, they know if they grow too tall, they won't be able to suck up sufficient moisture from the ground for survival.

 They know that as soon as the male cones have shed their pollen, they are redundant and dumped onto the forest floor.
 They know that the female cones need to hang around a couple of years longer to mature after pollination.

 Some species of pine know when to open their cones to release the seeds to the wind, and others attract birds to take and disperse the seeds.
-Yet other species hang on to their seeds for as many years as it takes before lightening strikes the forest and starts a fire.
+Yet other species hang on to their seeds for as many years as it takes before lightning strikes the forest and starts a fire.
 The heat opens the cones and the seeds fall to the burnt ground to start the life cycle all over again.